mateuszbaransanok/diject/README.md

 ### Transient

-A **Transient** dependency is similar to a scoped dependency but creates a new instance every time it is requested—behaving like a factory.
+A **Transient** dependency is similar to a scoped dependency but creates a new instance every time it is requested—behaving like a transient.

 ```python
 transient_provider = di.Transient[some_iterator](arg="some_value")